ramon-astudillo/vimbox/README.md

 # Troubleshooting

-In OSx with macports, entry_points get installed in a folder not int the PATH.
+In OSx with macports, entry_points get installed in a folder not in the PATH.
 It is necessary to manually link this as

     sudo ln -s /opt/local/Library/Frameworks/Python.framework/Versions/2.7/bin/vimbox /usr/bin/vimbox